postnatal recovery near me diastasic recti.jpg

 After birth, most women will therefore have some degree of diastasis.
 A lower diastasis (from the belly button down to the pubic bone) is also extremely common if you’re had a caesarean birth due to the way the operation is done to birth your baby.

 As the body works to re-close and re-knit itself, abdominal ‘separation’ usually heals gradually and naturally in the first 8 to 12 weeks after birth (the ‘Golden Window’ of postnatal recovery).
-However, for some women, this doesn’t happen, or not completely, and the ‘gap’ & lack of tension of the midline connective tissues remains.
-This is more common in second/third pregnancies, where the tissues would have been stretched by a first pregnancy already, if there was an unhealed diastasis before, but also depends on our individual tissue quality
+However, for some women, this doesn’t happen, or not completely, and some or all of the ‘gap’ & lack of tension of the midline connective tissues remains.
+This is more common in second/third pregnancies, where the tissues would have been stretched by a first pregnancy already, if there was an unhealed diastasis before, but also depends on our individual tissue quality.

 Does it really matter?

-On an aesthetic level, a diastasis can also be the reason why your belly still looks like your 4 or 5 month-pregnant belly long after birth (so often called the ‘mum tum’ - an expression I despise!), even when your body might have already shed the extra water and weight gained during pregnancy.
+On an aesthetic level, a diastasis can also be the reason why your belly looks like you’re 4 or 5 month-pregnant long after birth (so often called the ‘mum tum’ - an expression I despise!), even when your body might have already shed the extra water and weight gained during pregnancy.

-However, it is always important to look at the body as a whole, and not pinpoint the diastasis as the sole or obvious ‘culprit’ of such discomforts or dysfunctions!
+However, it is always important to look at the body as a whole, and not pinpoint the diastasis as the sole or obvious ‘culprit’ of such discomforts or dysfunctions, or assume that a diastasis will cause issues as such.

 Even if there is no dysfunction or discomforts, it is worth knowing that an ‘unhealed’ diastasis is likely to worsen with subsequent pregnancies, which might increase the likelihood of symptoms before and after birth, and the effort required to heal it in the postnatal recovery period and beyond.
-So it’s important to take the time to heal well between pregnancies.
+So if you think you might want another baby, it’s important to take the time to heal well between pregnancies.

 How can I check if I have diastasis?